-The main advantages of relational databases are that they enable users to easily categorize and store data that can later be queried and filtered to extract specific information for reports.
+The main advantage of relational databases is that they enable users to easily categorize and store data that can later be queried and filtered to extract specific information for reports.
 Relational databases are also easy to extend and aren't reliant on physical organization.
 After the original database creation, a new data category can be added without all existing applications being modified.

 Other relational database advantages include:

-- Accurate: Data is stored just once, which eliminates data deduplication.
+- Accuracy: Data is stored just once, eliminating data deduplication.

-- Flexible: Complex queries are easy for users to carry out.
+- Flexibility: Complex queries are easy for users to carry out.

-- Collaborative: Multiple users can access the same database.
+- Collaboration: Multiple users can access the same database.

-- Trusted: Relational database models are mature and well-understood.
+- Trust: Relational database models are mature and well-understood.

-- Secure: Data in tables within relational database management systems (RDBMSes) can be limited to allow access by only particular users.
+- Security: Data in tables within a RDBMS can be limited to allow access by only specific users.

 Differences between a database and a relational database